oracle/cluster-api-provider-oci/docs/src/gs/create-workload-cluster.md

 | `SERVICE_DOMAIN`               |                        |  |
 | `WORKER_MACHINE_COUNT`         |                        | The number of worker machines for the workload cluster. |

-## Using an Ubuntu custom image on virtual instances
+## Create a new workload cluster on virtual instances using an Ubuntu custom image

 Run the command below to create a Kubernetes cluster with 1 control plane node and 1 worker node: